-As the boundaries of executive authority continue to be tested in the modern era, the University of Miami Law Review will gather a distinguished roster of judges, legal scholars, and practitioners for its 2026 Symposium, "The Constitutional Mosaic: The Balance of Federal Powers in Modern America."
+As the boundaries of executive authority continue to be tested in the modern era, the University of Miami Law Review gathered a distinguished roster of judges, legal scholars, and practitioners for its 2026 Symposium, "The Constitutional Mosaic: The Balance of Federal Powers in Modern America."

-The event will take place on Friday, February 20, 2026, from 1:10 PM to 5:00 PM at the Donna E. Shalala Student Center on the University of Miami’s Coral Gables campus.
+The event took place on Friday, February 20, 2026, from 1:10 PM to 5:00 PM at the Donna E. Shalala Student Center on the University of Miami’s Coral Gables campus.

-This year’s theme arrives at a critical juncture in American jurisprudence.
-The Symposium aims to trace the evolution of the executive branch from its 18th-century origins to its current form.
+This year’s theme arrived at a critical juncture in American jurisprudence.
+The Symposium aimed to trace the evolution of the executive branch from its 18th-century origins to its current form.

 High-Profile Keynote, Panels, and Judicial Insights

-The afternoon will feature an opening keynote by Professor Aditya Bamzai of the University of Virginia School of Law, an expert in administrative law and the Constitution.
-His address will set the stage by exploring the "ebbs and flows" of presidential power and how these dynamics reshape the tripartite system of government.
+The afternoon featured an opening keynote by Professor Aditya Bamzai of the University of Virginia School of Law, an expert in administrative law and the Constitution.
+His address set the stage by exploring the "ebbs and flows" of presidential power and how these dynamics reshape the tripartite system of government.

-The program is divided into three focused panels and a "Fireside Chat," featuring voices from across the legal spectrum:
+The program was divided into three focused panels and a "Fireside Chat," featuring voices from across the legal spectrum:

-• Constitutional Conflicts: Former Florida Supreme Court Justice Raoul G. Cantero will moderate a panel of federal judges from the Southern District of Florida, including Judge Roy Altman, Judge Melissa Damian, and Judge Rodolfo Armando Ruiz II.
-They will discuss the friction between executive authority and judicial review.
+- Constitutional Conflicts: Former Florida Supreme Court Justice Raoul G. Cantero moderated a panel of federal judges from the Southern District of Florida, including Judge Roy Altman, Judge Melissa Damian, and Judge Rodolfo Armando Ruiz II.
+They discussed the friction between executive authority and judicial review.

-• Constitutional Tug-of-War: The Executive and Legislative Branch: Noted impeachment expert and CNN legal analyst Professor Michael Gerhardt (UNC Law) will join Professor Gregory Koger to debate the shifting power balance between the President and Congress, and the exchange will be moderated by Miami Law Professor Elizabeth Iglesias.
+- Constitutional Tug-of-War: The Executive and Legislative Branch: Noted impeachment expert and CNN legal analyst Professor Michael Gerhardt (UNC Law) joined Professor Gregory Koger to debate the shifting power balance between the President and Congress, and the exchange was moderated by Miami Law Professor Elizabeth Iglesias.

-• The Fourth Branch?
-Executive Control and the Administrative State: The final panel will tackle the administrative state, featuring Miami Law Professor Charlton Copeland moderating Professor Kimberly Wehle (University of Baltimore) and Professor Noah Rosenblum (NYU Law), as they examine executive control over administrative agencies.
+- The Fourth Branch?
+Executive Control and the Administrative State: The final panel tackled the administrative state, featuring Miami Law Professor Charlton Copeland moderating Professor Kimberly Wehle (University of Baltimore) and Professor Noah Rosenblum (NYU Law), as they examined executive control over administrative agencies.

 Bridging History During Its 80th Celebration Year

-The event is expected to draw a wide audience of legal professionals, students, and citizens interested in the structural integrity of the American government.
+The event drew a wide audience of legal professionals, students, and citizens interested in the structural integrity of the American government.

 "By focusing on the Constitution and the balance of federal powers, we aim to foster discussions that examine the evolution of the executive branch from its constitutional origins to modern day," the Law Review stated.